otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/13b-firebase-auth-email-password.md

 ## How to implement Firebase email and password authentication in your application

-The initial setup process is the same as authenticating with **Google**.
+The initial setup process is the same as authenticating with **Google** except for you do not need a **debugging signing certificate SHA-1**.
 You do not need to add addition dependencies to use email and password authentication with **Firebase**.

 ## RegisterFragment XML Layout